IshaqHMK/uav-modeling-identification-control-with-neural-networks/README.md

 # Quadcopter Modeling, Identification, and Control with Neural Networks

-This project collects progressive experiments on quadcopter modeling and PID imitation using neural networks.
+This project collects progressive experiments on quadcopter modeling and PID imitation using recurrent neural networks.
 Each `Cxx` folder is a milestone that shows how the approach evolved.

 ## Requirements
 - Python 3.10+ (tested with 3.13)